 On 22 October 2018, the Prime Minister, the Hon Scott Morrison MP, apologised to victims and survivors of institutional child sexual abuse on behalf of the Australian Government, and all Australians.

-Copies of the speeches given in the House of Representatives chamber are below:
+Copies of the speeches given in the House of Representatives Chamber and the Federation Chamber are below:

-Survivors and those personally affected by institutional child sexual abuse can request memorabilia of the National Apology, including a copy of the National Apology.
+Survivors and those personally affected by institutional child sexual abuse can request memorabilia of the National Apology, including a copy of the apology.

 A commemorative DVD will be available shortly.